 Chemotherapy, the location of the cancer, pain medication, and other medicines can cause constipation.
-It can also happen when you do not drink enough liquids, do not eat enough fiber, or are not physically active.
+It can also happen when you do not drink enough liquids, do not eat enough fiber, or are not active.

 - Drink plenty of liquids.
 Drink at least 8 cups of liquids each day.
 One cup is equal to 8 ounces.
-For ideas, see the list of clear liquids on page 41. - Drink hot liquids.
-Many people find that drinking warm or hot liquids (such as coffee, tea, and soup) can help relieve constipation. - Eat high-fiber foods.
-These include whole grain breads and cereals, dried fruits, and cooked dried beans or peas.
-Try the Apple Prune Sauce recipe on page 14.
+For ideas, see the list of clear liquids on page 41. - ▶ Drink hot liquids.
+Many people find that drinking warm or hot liquids (such as coffee, tea, and soup) can help relieve constipation. - breads and cereals, dried fruits, and cooked dried beans or peas.
+Try the recipe on page 14.
 For other ideas, see the list of high-fiber foods on page 46.
 If you are not used to eating fiber, go slowly, adding a little bit each day.